The Stewards of Inland Shorebird Habitat

 A beaver dam on a small stream in the Lower Susquehanna River Watershed.

-A beaver dam and pond on a small stream in the Lower Susquehanna River Watershed.
+A beaver dam and pool on a small stream in the Lower Susquehanna River Watershed.

 Floodplain Wetlands Managed by North American Beavers